 The primary supervisor is responsible for the largest proportion of academic supervision and ensuring that the student is given guidance about the nature of research, developing the research proposal, ensuring that it meets the standard expected for the degree (Masters or PhD), and planning of the research programme.
-The primary supervisor should advise on suitable sources of literature, attendance at taught classes, requisite techniques (including arranging for instruction where necessary), issues of plagiarism and compliance with UCT's rules and administrative requirements including assisting with and agreeing to the Memorandum of Understanding.
+The primary supervisor should advise on suitable sources of literature, attendance at taught classes, requisite techniques (including arranging for instruction where necessary), issues of plagiarism and compliance with UCT's rules and administrative requirements including assisting with and agreeing to the MOU and PPA each year.